-Coming to the legal aspects, it is clear that establishing EU regulatory framework for hyperloop will be crucial to create a stable and predictable market, mobilizing public and private investments needed.
-Currently European legislation is divided into four main areas of application as far as transport is concerned: road, rail, sea and air.
-Hyperloop is an hybrid mode integrating subsystems from rail and aviation and thus requiring a specific regulation.
-However, the necessary decisions cannot be made, until the technologies are proven.
+Concerning regulation, it is clear that establishing an EU regulatory framework for hyperloop will be crucial to create a stable and predictable market, mobilizing public and private investments.
+Currently, European legislation is divided into four main areas of application as far as transport is concerned: road, rail, sea and air.
+Hyperloop is a hybrid mode, integrating partially subsystems from rail and aviation, thus requiring a customized updated regulation to support its development.